 If your family has been affected by a fatal motor vehicle collision in Arizona, it is important to understand your legal rights by consulting with an experienced lawyer.
 In certain cases, you may be eligible for economic and non-economic damages.
 The value of a fatal accident claim will depend on various factors, so it is essential to speak with a lawyer immediately.
 Many surviving family members may attempt to handle their cases on their own, often resulting in significant losses as insurance companies work quickly to devalue or deny claims.

-At Southwest Injury Law, we are dedicated to protecting our clients’ rights and focus on accident cases, allowing us to offer the highest level of personalized service to those we represent.
-To discuss your case with an experienced Chandler wrongful death attorney, contact us at (602) 777-3300.
-Our law office provides free consultations.
+At our law firm, we are dedicated to protecting our clients’ rights and focus on accident cases, allowing us to offer the highest level of personalized service to those we represent.
+Understand your rights as a surviving family member by contacting a skilled Chandler wrongful death attorney for a free consultation at (602) 777-3300.
+We serve clients across the state of Arizona, including Maricopa County.
 There are no attorney’s fees unless we secure a recovery for your fatal accident case.
-We serve clients across the state of Arizona, including Maricopa County.

 If you have been hurt in a car accident, Southwest Injury Law is the best personal injury law firm in Nevada and Arizona.
 Get off the phone with insurance adjusters and focus on healing.
 Leave the legal work to Southwest Injury Law, your trusted Personal Injury Lawyers In Las Vegas, NV, Phoenix, AZ, and surrounding areas.